dubcanada/TideSDKLite/doc/source/guides/using_php/README.md

     changeNumber($globalNumber)
   </script>

-One important result of all Kroll numbers being floating point is that if you send a number into JavaScript and then back into PHP, that number will always be a PHP double.
+One important result of all Tide numbers being floating point is that if you send a number into JavaScript and then back into PHP, that number will always be a PHP double.

 ###Booleans